laravel/docs/installation.md

 ### Via Composer Create-Project

-You may also install Laravel by issuing the Composer `create-project` command in your terminal:
+You may install Laravel by issuing the Composer `create-project` command in your terminal:

 	composer create-project laravel/laravel